FINANCIAL AID POLICY & PROCEDURES

 Requests for Financial Assistance are available on the Institute website to initiate the process for financial assistance review and access to merit-based scholarships.
 Deadlines for award periods are also included on the Institute website.

 External scholarships are also posted on the Institute website and accessible to all students.
-Links to the external scholarship websites and/or applications are made available.
+Links to the external scholarship websites and/or applications are made available when applicable.

 2. Scholarship accounts